k836/6820/README.md

-# Demo repository for a website
+# Demo respository for a website